 Glass cases full of memorabilia from WWI and WII featured.
 A WWII era Japanese Carbine Rifle and a book of military propaganda posters on display.
 Native American Indian Pottery Shards and a complete story of Chief Osceola, a Seminole Indian Chief.

 The Citrus Industry from Sharpes to Hollywood, Florida.
 A model of a printing press used to print the Florida Star in the late 1870s.
 Handmade items from jewelry to early 20th century baby clothes.

 A fire destroyed the building at 301 and 303 South Washington Avenue.
 Walk along the avenue and read the plaques on the building that give an in depth history of the area.
 Entrance to the museum is free, donations accepted.
 A Historical Walking Homes Tour offered the first Saturday in December.
 Call the number on the website for details.

 Silver Springs State Park located in Ocala.
-Silver Run Museum & Environmental Education Center opened to the public on weekends owned by the Marion County School System.
+Silver Run Museum & Environmental Education Center open to the public on weekends owned by the Marion County School System.
 Articles placed inside the time capsule in 1991 next to the museum.
 The time capsule won’t be opened until 2091.

 Swings and a jungle gym for children to play on.
 Bring a picnic lunch or barbecue in one of the pavilions.
 Whether you’re walking or hiking along a trail, biking the 4.5-mile trail, camping or driving Be Bear Aware.